ssorriba/todo-app/README.md

-# todo-app
+# TO DO App

-A To-Do List app with React, Vite and TailwindCSS
+This is a simple To Do app developed with React using Vite and TailwindCSS.